ianwald4014/Optimization-of-Flight-Routes/README.md

 ## Overview

-Simulating imaginary flight routes and metrics and visualizes these routes on a map of the continental United States.
-Furthermore, optimizing flight routes by reducing distance, maximizing profitability, and to search and replacing "bad proftiable" routes.
+Simulating flight routes and metrics and visualizes these routes on a map of the continental United States; seeking to optimizing flight routes by reducing distance, maximizing profitability, and to search and replacing "bad" routes.

 The procedure might be seen as this flowchart: